Direct News

 Potential Shipping Delays Due to Port Congestion

-This blog and updates are meant to advise on recent port and freight notices concerning shipping delays.
+This blog and updates are meant to advise on port and freight notices concerning shipping delays.
 We encourage our customers to review this blog post in full and the linked articles for more information.
 Please note, these issues are affecting shipping couriers world-wide and may contribute to an increase in shipping fees.
-Shipping costs are set by the courier and we do our best to offer our customers the best prices available.
-Additionally, if you have pre-orders please refer to the product pages for updated shipping windows.

 FREIGHTOS

-USPS - Shipping Rates Increase
+USPS - Shipping Rates Increase (August)

 The Washington Post

-Financial Times
+Financial Times (August)

-The Wall Street Journal
+The Wall Street Journal (May)

 Dear Valued Customers,

 This notice is to advise on potential delays to current items on pre-order due to congestion at several receiving ports along the United States Western Seaboard.
-The congestion began around February in Southern California and has recently began to affect ports to the North, including the Port of Seattle (which is where we receive our shipments).
+The congestion began around February of 2021 in Southern California and has recently began to affect ports to the North, including the Port of Seattle (which is where we receive our shipments).

 Unfortunately, this has caused an unprecedented delay in receiving products to our shipping warehouse.
 As of writing this blog post, we are receiving notice that the congestion is now being reported to affect receiving ports on the Eastern Seaboard of the United States.
 Our logistics partners have also informed us that the port delays could last through to the end of 2021 and may be affecting other receiving ports world-wide.